A list of our most frequently asked questions and answers

 Publicly funded birth-to-five programs in Virginia who participate in VQB5 can enroll to use STREAMin3.
 All educators in enrolled classrooms will get access to the curriculum materials and professional development resources.

 ENROLLMENT AND ONBOARDING

 Programs can complete our enrollment request form, available on our website.
 Only one representative per program should complete this request.
 All programs, even those that do not meet the priority criteria, are encouraged to complete a request for enrollment.

 Q: What will my program receive if we request enrollment?

-We are excited to share that more than 2,000 classrooms have signed up to use STREAMin3 during the 2022-2023 school year.
-This initial group will receive:
+We had more than 2,000 classrooms sign up to use STREAMin3 during the 2022-2023 school year.
+This first group received:

 - Printed curriculum guides.